dextr-cloud/dextr-docs/docs/_pages/update-lambda.md

 their current runtime versions are.
-You can do this by going to the Lambda AWS Console (<https://console.aws.amazon.com/lambda>) in the same AWS Account and AWS Region that your Amazon Connect instance is in, typing Dextr in the search box and pressing enter.
+You can do this by going to the Lambda AWS Console (<https://console.aws.amazon.com/lambda>) in the same AWS Account and AWS Region that your Amazon Connect instance is in, typing ConnectPath in the search box and pressing enter.
 The result should be like the result below:

 ![](./update-lambda/media/image2.png)

-If you have multiple Amazon Connect instances using Dextr you will notice that for each of those instances, the same set of 4 (or 5 if you are using E-Mail Webhooks) Lambda functions will be displayed.
+If you have multiple Amazon Connect instances using ConnectPath you will notice that for each of those instances, the same set of 4 (or 5 if you are using E-Mail Webhooks) Lambda functions will be displayed.
 In that case the steps remain the same but must be repeated for all listed